dhay3/archiVe/Docs/OS/Virtualization/KVM/QEMU/qemu-img.md

   .rw-r--r-- cpl cpl 192 KB Wed Jun  2 18:11:00 2021  qcow2
   .rw-r--r-- cpl cpl  10 MB Wed Jun  2 18:10:55 2021  raw
   ```

+  支持的选项：

+  - compat

+    版本控制参数，具体查看man page

+  - backing_file

+    filename of a base image

+  - backing_fmt

+    image format of the base image

+  - encryption

+    use 128 bit AES-CBC encryption on the image

+  - preallocation

+  - data_file

+    filename where all guest data will be stored.
+If this option is used, the qcow2 file will only contain the image’s metadata

+    Note: data loss will occur if the given filename already exists when using this option with `qemu-img creat` since `qemu-img` will  create the data file anew, overwriting the file anew overwriting the file’s original contents

 - other